 The beautiful town of St Andrews is the ideal setting for a Scottish golf vacation.
-Alongside the wonderful bars, restaurants, and endless character, the town is also surrounded by a series of famous and internationally renowned courses.
-These include Kingsbarns, Dumbarnie Links, and Open Championship venue Carnoustie, as well as St Andrews Links other spectacular courses, including the New Course and Jubilee Course.
+Alongside the wonderful bars, restaurants, and endless character, the town is also surrounded by a series of famous and internationally renowned clubs.
+St Andrews golf courses in Scotland include Kingsbarns, Dumbarnie Links, and Open Championship venue Carnoustie, as well as St Andrews Links’ other spectacular courses, including the New Course and Jubilee Course.

 Nothing compares to the iconic setting of St Andrews, the entire town is built for golf, with so much to explore in this quiet corner of Scotland, you’ll find yourself wanting to return here time after time.